mkropat/mkropat.github.io/_posts/2024-04-08-shell-substitution-cheat-sheet.md

 ## Notes

 1. <a name="note-1"></a> Not to mention that in the pre-ChatGPT days, it was impossible to Google what most of the syntax does unless you happened to know the syntax's *true name*.
+1. <a name="note-2"></a> There are subtle implications to using pipes, so I am not saying you should never use `< <(cmd)`, but start with the traditional form that everyone understands (pipes) and only use other forms when there is a specific need.

 [busybox]: https://www.busybox.net/
 [command-substitution]: https://www.gnu.org/software/bash/manual/bash.html#Command-Substitution